jonathanhogg/flitter/README.md

 work exclusively in 3.11, so I may have introduced some other dependency on this later version.

-Install the required modules with:
+Install flitter and all of its requirements with:

 ```
-pip3 install -r requirements.txt
+pip3 install .
 ```

-For reference, they are:
+or some other suitable PEP 517 build mechanism.

-- `cython` - because half of **flitter** is implemented in Cython for speed
+For reference, the runtime dependencies are:

 - `numpy` - for fast memory crunching
 - `lark` and `regex` - for the language parser
 - `python-rtmidi` - for talking MIDI to the Push 2